dankilman/textomatic/README.md

 $ ls | tm
 ```

-To see what arguments/options are available run:
+To see what arguments/options are available, run:
 ```
 $ tm --help
 ```